Skills reference

 print(toolset.build_state_snapshot()) # {"calculator": {"history": []}}

-When execute_skill runs a skill whose tools modify state, the toolset computes a JSON Patch delta and returns it as a StateDeltaEvent — compatible with the AG-UI protocol.
+When a skill's tools modify state, the toolset computes a JSON Patch delta and returns it as a StateDeltaEvent — compatible with the AG-UI protocol.
+This works in both sub-agent and direct mode.
 See AG-UI protocol for details.

 Introspecting state